-DBTC uses a structural model for estimating the impact of the macroeconomic cycle on default rates.
+DBTC uses a suite of models tailored to its specific business portfolios for estimating the impact of the macroeconomic cycle on default rates.
 Stressful macroeconomic conditions impact PDs differently for each credit portfolio using bespoke sets of macroeconomic variables.
-The macroeconomic variables considered include, but are not limited to, Gross Domestic Product, the US unemployment rate, oil prices, and the Dow Jones Industrial Average.
+The models are segmented based on the structure and associated risk drivers of each portfolio.